testingisdocumenting/znai/td-documentation-docs/documentation/flow/testing.md

 You could perform a manual test every time you release your software, but it is time consuming and error-prone.

 Alternatively, you could write automated tests to make sure that scenarios you are writing about are validated.
-At the test run time, capture test-produced artifacts:
+At test run time, capture test-produced artifacts:
 * Command line output
 * Screenshots
 * Business logic calculation